EdJaPe/CSCI345-Course-Materials/assignments/lab2.md

 * Share **A2_Submission** with my campus @mail.csuchico.edu email
     * You should additionally put a shared link in a file and commit to your CSCI444 repo
 * Copy your *.vmwarevm* folder of files into the submission folder.
     * When I go to the **A2_Submission** folder I should see the vmware image parent folder not all the vm files contained inside.
+* Share the submission folder as a link that you put in a text file and submit to [Tyson's Turnin system](https://turnin.ecst.csuchico.edu/) before the deadline.

 This approach to submitting may be a huge headache/problem but I didn't want to build an auto grading tool again to not teach this class again for another 8 years.

 ### Alternative Submission Method (Slow Internet)

 If you have extremely slow internet and can't upload your submission while on campus for class you can alternatively come show me your submission during office hours; however, make sure you have not opened/touched the VM after the submission deadline or I won't be able to accept your submission.

 ## References